nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Tags can't be edited, so if you'd like to change a tag, simply delete the existing one using ['tag-del'](#deleting-tags-from-a-contact) and add a new one using ['tag-add'](#adding-tags-to-a-contact)!
 * Multiple input of the same parameter can be added but only the last one will be accepted (e.g. `edit n/John p/111 p/222` will edit phone number to `222`)
-* If you edit a person with the same parameters, we will not alert you
+* Please take note that KnottyPlanners will not consider editing a parameter with an identical input an error (e.g. `edit n/John Tan new/John Tan` will not be deemed as an error, the same applied to all other parameters)

 </box>